 Overtimes Pay for Ranch and Farm Workers

 Overtime pay provisions do not apply for farm workers under Montana statute.
 They can be paid the state minimum wage per hour or paid a monthly salary of $635.
 Federal law exempts practices "by a farmer or on a farm as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market or to carriers for transportation to market."
 When the operations are limited to commodities produced on a specific farm, all of the workers are overtime exempt, even an administrative assistant, receptionist or mechanic.
 However, if employees handle other farm's crops, the employee becomes overtime-eligible.

 Computer Employees Overtime Exemption in Montana

 When Montana enacted a new minimum wage in 2013, it created an exemption from overtime for computer related occupations.
 The rule applies to a computer systems analyst, programmer, software engineer, network administrator, or other skilled computer employee who earns at least $27.63 an hour.
 Since job titles vary widely and change quickly in the computer industry, job duties not job title determines when the exemption applies.

-Disagreements over money is not fun.
+Disagreements over money are not fun.
 Arguing with your boss about your paycheck is worse.
 However, state and federal laws provide many Montana employees the right to overtime pay and your employer needs to follow the rules.
-If you are having issues with collecting you wages, an experienced local attorney can help you navigate the claim process and recover lost wages.
-Get started today by receiving a free claim review by a Montana attorney, and learn how the law applies to the facts of your claim.
+If you're having issues with collecting owed wages, a Montana employment law attorney can help you navigate the claim process and recover lost wages.

 Contact a qualified attorney.